John French, 1st Earl of Ypres: Elandslaagte

-On the morning of his arrival, French was ordered to investigate reports that the Boers had taken Elandslaagte, north-east of Ladysmith, cutting communications with Major-General Symon's force at Dundee.
+On the morning of his arrival, French was ordered to investigate reports that the Boers had taken Elandslaagte.
 Taking with him the 5th Lancers, six squadrons of Natal Carbineers and Natal Mounted Rifles, a battery of field artillery and a brigade of infantry under Colonel Ian Hamilton, he made contact with the Boers at 13:00 that day.
 White was initially cautious but on 21 October, having learned of Symons' victory at Talana the previous day, he permitted French to attack.
-Concerned at French's lack of experience at commanding infantry, White initially proposed that his chief of staff Maj-Gen Hunter take command, but Hunter advised that French should be left in command.
-White himself came merely to observe, satisfied that the infantry were in Hamilton's capable hands.
+Concerned at French's lack of experience at commanding infantry, White initially proposed that his chief of staff Maj-Gen Archibald Hunter take command, but Hunter advised that French should be left in command.
+White himself came merely to observe.
 French enjoyed numerical superiority of around 3:1.

 Elandslaagte saw British cavalry charge with the lance, cutting down fleeing Boers amid gory scenes described by one British officer as "most excellent pig-sticking".
-This was portrayed as proving the continued relevance of old-fashioned cavalry charges, but in fact owed much to special circumstances: the success of Hamilton's preceding infantry attack, and the fact that the charge was carried out at dusk.
-French celebrated the anniversary of this small battle for the rest of his life.
-At the time it was seized on by the press in Britain.
+This was portrayed as proving the continued relevance of cavalry charges, but in fact owed much to the success of Hamilton's preceding infantry attack and the fact that the charge was carried out at dusk.
+French celebrated the anniversary of this small battle for the rest of his life and it was seized on by the press in Britain.

 That night White ordered all British forces to fall back on Ladysmith, where it was soon clear that they were about to be besieged by the combined Transvaal and Orange Free State forces.
 French spent much of 26 and 27 October patrolling around the advancing Boer forces.
 On 30 October his cavalry fought dismounted at Lombard's Kop north-east of Ladysmith; this was the right flank of three unsuccessful actions—the others being Nicholson's Nek and an infantry action at Long Hill in the centre which ended in near-rout—fought by White's troops on "Mournful Monday".

 Although French pointed out that cavalry were unlikely to be of much use in a besieged town, White refused him permission to break out.
 On 2 November, after he had spent the morning on a raid on a Boer laager, French received orders to leave Ladysmith.
 French and Haig escaped under fire on the last train out as the Boer siege began; Boers tore up the track minutes after the train passed.
 Steaming from Durban on 3 November, he arrived at Cape Town on 8 November, meeting with Buller, whose Army Corps was then arriving.